saurabhKJ7/AI-Meeting-Minutes-to-Task-Converter-Saurabh/README.md

-# Enterprise Task Manager
+# AI Meeting Minutes to Task Converter

-A sophisticated task management application that converts natural language into structured tasks with AI-powered parsing.
-Built with modern web technologies for optimal performance and user experience.
+A powerful application that converts meeting minutes and conversations into structured tasks using AI-powered parsing.
+Automatically extracts action items, assignees, due dates, and priorities from your meeting notes.

 ## ✨ Features